bluepersia/AutoScope/README.md

 </article>
 ```

-If dontFlatten is set to false in your config, AutoScope will automatically flatten the code:
+If dontFlatten is set to false, AutoScope will convert nested classes into a flat BEM-style structure, using the outer block name as a prefix.

 ```html
 <article class="recipe-card-2">